 3 Ways to Build Credit Without a Credit Card

 I am vehemently anti-credit cards.
 I always have been, even though I relied on my Dad’s card to buy me food and gas in college.
 Keeping track of every transaction and then having to pay for them seemed too stressful for me.
 I know credit cards are useful in building credit so I can buy a house one day, but I’ve seen how easily it can go awry.
-Instead of relying on a credit card to build credit, I’ve been relying on other methods.
+Instead, I rely on other ways to build credit without a credit card.

 These methods are much easier to handle, and still build credit based on your ability to pay bills on time.
 If you’re uncomfortable with the idea of having a credit card, then these methods can be a better option for you.
 Although these methods aren’t as scary as the big credit card monster, that doesn’t mean you shouldn’t treat them with the same responsibility.